Quarkeen/Cohort-2.0/README.md

 # Cohort-2.0
 Hello there!
-This is the Zerodha landing page( version 1.0).
-It does not have the components when you scroll yet!
+This is the repo where I'll post all the assignments and projects from the 100xdevs cohort 2.0.